justaniles/line-segment-intersection/README.txt

 of n and outputs them to the console.
 These are the values used to construct our performance graph.

 Graph:
 The performance graph for each algorithm is found in datalgo.png.
-It shows the run times for the algorithms when they are not spending time printing the output to files.
-Thus when the program is run in the version submitted, the running time may be a bit slower.
-This can be changed by commenting out the lines pertaining to printing the output.